Flip-screen Computer Games

 ERE Informatique released Get Dexter for the Atari ST in 1987.
 However, this is just a port of the original Amstrad CPC version of 1986 by Rémi Herbulot.
 The reason I add Get Dexter is because it is one of the first good flip-screen isometric adventure games to appear on 16-bit machines.

-Lakers versus Celtics and the NBA Playoffs IBM PC 1989
+Lakers versus Celtics IBM PC 1989

 Flip-screen Adventure Games (Point & Click)